*This post is sponsored by Zappos, all thoughts and opinions are my own

 After a few runs at the ski resort, we head over to Lake Louise.
 The atmosphere in the winter is widely different than in the summer.
 Once the deep freeze sets into the lake they open an ice rink.
 So, we’ll grab a hot chocolate or coffee from the Trailhead Cafe in the village then head up to the frozen lake and strap on some ice skates.

-After we exhausted ourselves on the rink it was time to make our way back to Banff which full of great things to do in the winter.
+After we exhausted ourselves on the rink it was time to make our way back to Banff and Canmore which full of great things to do in the winter (with some awesome Canmore restaurants).
 With twinkling lights and snow-covered streets, we loved strolling down the familiar sidewalks.
 There’s also plenty of shops for some window shopping or last-minute Christmas gifts.

 In the last evening light, we decided to step into the Banff Springs hotel to take in some of their fantastic Christmas decorations.
 The bottom two floors of the historic hotel are open to the public and they put up some of the most wonderful Christmas trees.